-Small holes in the fabrics of the following products can be repaired using McNett Seam Grip: Lightweight Dry Sacks, UltraSil Dry Sacks (inner surface only), eVac Dry Sacks, eVent Compression Dry Sacks, Stuff Sacks, Seam-Sealed Stuff Sacks, Big River Dry Bags, Compression Sacks, Folding Buckets, Kitchen Sinks
+Small holes in the fabrics of the following products can be repaired using McNett Seam Grip: Lightweight Dry Sacks, UltraSil Dry Sacks (inner surface only), eVac Dry Sacks, eVent Compression Dry Sacks, Stuff Sacks, Seam-Sealed Stuff Sacks, Big River Dry Bags, Compression Sacks, Folding Buckets, and Kitchen Sinks.

-Small holes in the fabrics of the following products can be repaired using McNett SilNet or Sea to Summit Ultra Seam-Sil: UltraSil Stuff Sacks, UltraSil Compression Sacks, X-Cups/Mugs/Bowls/Plates, UltraSil Pack Cover
+If you’re repairing small holes in the fabrics of the following products, they can be repaired using McNett SilNet or Sea to Summit Ultra Seam-Sil: UltraSil Stuff Sacks, UltraSil Compression Sacks, X-Cups/Mugs/Bowls/Plates, and UltraSil Pack Covers.

 How do I repair a hole in a Dry Sack?